Chronic Cardio: Are You Wasting Your Time?

-What started out as an innocent urge to become more active has transformed into a ritual consisting of nothing more than running the same route or treadmill, on the same days, at the same times.
+You started out satisfying that innocent urge to become more active.
+Over time, it’s transformed into a ritual involving the same route (or treadmill), on the same days, at the same times.

-Chronic cardio, or the act of doing too much endurance training for sustained periods of time was brought up by Mark Sisson on the Joe Rogan Experience #752.
+Chronic cardio, or the act of doing too much endurance training over time, was brought up by Mark Sisson on the Joe Rogan Experience #752.

 Mark Sisson, 63, is the author of “The Primal Blueprint” and a fitness author and blogger.
 He’s also a former distance runner, triathlete and Ironman competitor.